-Despite vinyl's strong and continued resurgence, many of us still have CD players.
-In fact, you might be considering buying a new one, in which case, you'll want to peruse our list of best CD players around right now.
+Many new all-in-one systems and network receivers/streaming amplifiers are starting to feature CD players alongside streaming starts, too (such as the Technics SL-G7000M2, Technics SA-C600 and Audiolab Omnia).
+In fact, you might be considering buying a new one, in which case you will want to peruse our list of the best CD players around right now.

 Before we kick off, remember it’s important to look after your discs.
-While not as sensitive to surface scratches as vinyl, a compact disc will give you better sound if it’s in good condition.
+While not as sensitive to surface scratches as vinyl, a compact disc will of course give you better sound if it’s in good condition.
 If your disc is a little marked, at best you’ll experience a slightly worse sound, at worst it’ll cause your player to skip or refuse to play the music at all.
 So handle with care, and always put the disc back in its case rather than leaving it loose to act as a coaster at your next party.

 If you’re upgrading or changing your player, it pays to buy the best you can realistically afford.
 After all, if the maximum information isn't being retrieved from the disc, it's impossible to replace the lost data further down the playback chain.
-Spending extra money will usually buy you better build and improved sound quality.
+Spending extra money will usually buy you a better build and improved sound quality.

 If you’re buying a new player, consider going for one with digital inputs.
-These will open up use with other digital sources – computer, set-top box, DAB radio – and will give you improved performance across all feeds thanks to the (hopefully) higher quality digital-to-analogue (DAC) circuitry.
+These will open up use with other digital sources – a computer, set-top box or DAB radio, for example – and will give you improved performance across all feeds thanks to the (hopefully) higher quality digital-to-analogue (DAC) circuitry.
+Because let’s face it – a dedicated audio source is likely to have lavished more care on its DAC circuitry than any of the product types mentioned above.

 Give your CD player some solid support

 First things first: make sure you install your player on a proper support to minimise the amount of vibration it has to cope with.
 Ideally, this would be in the form of an equipment rack.
 The perfect platform will be rigid, level and low-resonance.